-- Cheating - o Copying another's test or assignment (added note: remember this includes homework!) - Communication with another during an exam or assignment (i.e. written, oral or otherwise) - o Giving or seeking aid from another when not permitted by the instructor - o Possessing or using unauthorized materials during the test - o Buying, using, stealing, transporting, or soliciting a test, draft of a test, or answer key - Plagiarism - o Using someone else's work in your assignment without appropriate acknowledgement - o Making slight variations in the language and then failing to give credit to the source - Collusion - o Without authorization, collaborating with another when preparing an assignment
+- Cheating - Copying another's test or assignment (added note: remember this includes homework!) - Communication with another during an exam or assignment (i.e. written, oral or otherwise) - o Giving or seeking aid from another when not permitted by the instructor - Possessing or using unauthorized materials during the test - o Buying, using, stealing, transporting, or soliciting a test, draft of a test, or answer key - Plagiarism - Using someone else's work in your assignment without appropriate acknowledgement - Making slight variations in the language and then failing to give credit to the source - Collusion - Without authorization, collaborating with another when preparing an assignment

-Safety Rules for ERB 126 and ERB 127 Labs:
+Safety Rules for ERB 126 Lab: